Psychotherapy in North London

 As of December 21st 2020, my work is entirely online.
 This is likely to remain the case until there has been some easing in the current restrictions.

 Exploring the Possibility of Having Therapy Sessions

-If you want to explore working with me, I would be happy to have initial discussion with you whether by phone or online.
+If you want to explore having sessions me, I would be happy to have an initial discussion with you, whether by phone or online.